bixb922/freezefs/README.md

 When extracting, existing files will be overwritten.

-### freezefs.py  --target
+### freezefs  --target
 For ```--on-import=mount``` this is the mount point on the file system of the microcontroller.

 For ```--on-import=export```, this is the destination folder on the file system of the microcontroller.

 Must start with /, i.e. must be a root folder. ```--target=/myfolder/subfolder```  is a valid target.

-For --on-import=extract, this can be --target=/ to deploy files to the root folder, such as main.py.
+For ```--on-import=extract```, this can be ```--target=/``` to deploy files to the root folder, such as main.py.

+If omitted, the last subfolder of the infolder is set as target, for example if the infolder is ```/myfolder/subfolder```, target will be set to ```/subfolder```.

-### freezefs.py --compress
+### freezefs --compress
 This option compresses the files when packing them into the output .py files and decompresses them using deflate on the microcontroller.

 This option is best for use with --on-import=extract.
-It works with --on-import=mount, but the RAM usage is high when opening text files with "r" mode.
+It works with ```--on-import=mount```, but the RAM usage is high when opening text files with "r" mode.

-### freezefs.py --compress, --wbits and --level options
+### freezefs --compress, --wbits and --level options

  --wbits indicates the number of bytes used at any time for compressing (called the window size).
-The size of the window is 2\*\*WBITS, so --wbits=9 means windows size of 2**9=512 bytes and --wbits=14 means 2**14=16384 bytes.
-The higher the value, the better the compression, however, to decompress, up to 2**WBITS bytes may needed on the microcontroller.
+The size of the window is 2\*\*WBITS, so --wbits=9 means windows size of 2\*\*9=512 bytes and --wbits=14 means 2\*\*14=16384 bytes.
+The higher the value, the better the compression, however, to decompress, up to 2\*\*WBITS bytes may needed on the microcontroller.

  --level goes from 0 (no compression) to 9 (highest compression).
 Level 9 is a bit slower to decompress.

  See Python docs for zlib and MicroPython docs for deflate for more details.

-### freezefs.py  --silent
+### freezefs  --silent
 By default, mount and extract print the progress.
 If you want to suppress those messages, freeze the files with --silent.

 If an exception occurs during mount or extract, the exception will be raised independently of the --silent option.

-### Call freezefs.py from another Python program
-Import freezefs.py.
-The to_python() function in freezefs can be called from Python to freeze files.

 ## The frozen .py output file

-The output file of the freezefs.py  utility is a module with the frozen file system.
+The output file of the freezefs  utility is a module with the frozen file system.
 This generated module contains consts with all the file data.
 MicroPython will access the file data directly in flash, if the .py file is frozen as bytecode in a MicroPython image.

 The code for extract or mount is included in the file.
 When compiled to .mpy files, this code is about 1800 bytes for mount or 1300 bytes for extract.